openworm/sibernetic/README.md

 - Boundary handling [2]
 - Surface tension [3]

 There are two demo scenes generated for Sibernetic.
 The first one contains an elastic cube covered with liquid-impermeable membranes and liquid inside.
-The second one contains two elastic membranes attached to boundary (one of it has a liquid-impermeable membranes covering and another one hasn't such).

 The second one contains two elastic membranes attached to a boundary (one of them has liquid-impermeable membranes covering them and the other one doesn't).

 To switch between demos you need to press the 1 or 2 keys respectively.
 To pause simulation you may press space bar.